rizkiadi23/alpha-blog-rails/README.md

 - To run the test use `rails test`
 - To display the code coverage of the apps run this command:
   `cd coverage && open index.html`

+## Setup Production Environment
+- Start PostgreSQL service if you have installed but it hasn't started `pg_ctl -D /usr/local/var/postgres start`